Human Biology Synthesis: HUMBIO 192 (2-3 units per quarter for 6 units total, letter grade only)

 Co-Requisite HUMBIO 191.
 Students enroll in HUMBIO 192 over two or three quarters: 192A (Autumn), 192W (Winter), 192S (Spring).

-The synthesis is a platform that allows you to bring together personal and academic interests into a culminating intellectual, creative project.
-It is an opportunity for you to explore topics in or out of your Area of Concentration through a creative project, to include mediums such as creative writing (non-fiction or fiction), alternative media (visual arts) and service projects.
+The synthesis is a platform that allows you to bring your personal and academic interests together into a culminating intellectual, creative project.
+It is an opportunity for you to explore topics within or outside of your Area of Concentration through mediums that include creative writing (non-fiction or fiction), alternative media (visual arts), and service projects.
 You present your work during senior year at the spring quarter Human Biology Honors & Synthesis Symposium.
 The synthesis is broadly defined to foster creativity and intellectual latitude in your project.

 The sythesis is completed in conjunction with the Practicum.
 Attending Synthesis specific programming will fulfill the elective workshops of the Practicum.
 One reflection workshop and the Capstone essay are required to earn credit for HumBio 191: Practicum.
 Practicum presentation credit is earned when you showcase your project at the HumBio Symposium.
 For full details, students should refer to the Capstone Handbook.

 Please apply through the appropriate class year portal below:

 Note: some Synthesis projects could benefit from funding to help cover expenses that might be required to create the final product.
 We encourage students considering Synthesis projects to learn about and apply for support from the Bingham Innovation Fund:

 Synthesis Project: A Conversation with Black Women in Medicine

 Area of Concentration: Social and Biological Determinants of Behavior